Free shipping to the US on orders over $150

 3) Cooking the Dango

 Boil the rolled dango for 2-3 minutes until they float to the surface.
-Then scoop them out and put them into the cold water with ice cubes.
-This is to ensure that they will have a soft and smooth texture.
+Then, scoop them out and transfer them into cold water with ice cubes.
+This ensures they will have a soft and smooth texture.

 4) Making the Soy Sauce Glaze

 Now it's time to make the glaze.
-Combine the soy sauce, sugar, mirin, water, and potato starch together in a sauce pan over medium heat.
+Combine the soy sauce, sugar, mirin, water, and potato starch together in a saucepan over medium heat.
 Once the mixture becomes slightly thickened, turn off the heat.
-The glaze will continue to become a bit thicker as it cools.
+The glaze will continue to thicken as it cools.

 5) Skewering the Dango